congtung0702/vietnam-garment-export-analysis/README.md

 ### Growth vs Market Importance

 #### Method
-- Estimate annual growth using a linear trend in log export values.
+- Estimate annual growth using CAGR between 2014 and 2023.
+    - 2014 and 2023 were selected as endpoints as both are relatively neutral years, unaffected by the demand distortions of the 2020–2021 COVID period.
+    - 92 countries with valid export values in both endpoint years are included in this analysis.
+    - Note that for smal and volatile markets, CAGR should be interpreted cautiously, single-year fluctuations at either endpoint directly affect the estimated rate.
 - Classify countries according to:
     - Market share
-    - Growth rate
+    - Annual growth rate (CAGR)
-- Define major markets as countries with an average market share above 1%.
+- Define major markets as countries with an average market share above 0.5%.
 #### Market Segments

 | Market Segment            | Market Share | Growth Rate |